 Ideally, to preserve continuity of care and to avoid 'shopping around' the practice, encourage the patient to stick to one or two named doctors.

 Some patients or their relatives may demand certain investigations, drugs or referrals which may go against your medical judgment.
 As outlined in the GMC's Good Medical Practice, aim to share decision making and involve the patient wherever possible in their management plan.

-Try to diffuse any confrontation and avoid complaints but explain the risks that further treatment and investigation can entail and that your recommendations are based on wanting to avoid unnecessary harm.
+Try to defuse any confrontation and avoid complaints but explain the risks that further treatment and investigation can entail and that your recommendations are based on wanting to avoid unnecessary harm.
 Be honest and pragmatic with the patient about what can be achieved.

 Difficult consultations can be emotionally draining so ensure you are in the right mindset before calling in the next patient.

 If you feel uncomfortable because of a patient's manner, for example if he or she is persistently flirtatious, consider contacting your medical defence organisation for advice.

 Identifying a patient as manipulative is highly emotive and requires careful and non-judgmental handling.
 Good consultation skills will come to your aid.

 Do not be afraid to seek help and guidance from other members of your practice team.

 Dr Porter is a GP in Leigh-on-Sea, Essex